wmcbrine/PDCurses/win32/README.md

 PDCurses for Win32
 ==================

-This directory contains PDCurses source code files specific to Win32 console mode (Win9x/Me/NT/2k/XP/Vista).
+This directory contains PDCurses source code files specific to Win32 console mode (Win95 and all subsequent forks of Windows).

 Building
 --------

+   (Note that the following is almost identical to the instructions for the Win32a GUI flavor of PDCurses.)

 - Choose the appropriate makefile for your compiler: